-Remember, choosing Direct Registration or NSA advising sessions earlier in the summer increases your chances of getting into your first-choice classes.
+Remember, choosing Direct Registration or an on-campus session earlier in the summer increases your chances of getting into your first-choice classes.

 Questions?
 Contact us: firstname.lastname@example.org, or 206-281-2575.

 Three ways to register for autumn classes

 A great way to secure your Autumn Quarter schedule without traveling to campus for an in-person advising appointment.
 Instead, faculty and staff choose your schedule for you, based on your preferences.
 This is the quickest and most efficient way to complete your NSA.